wmde/fundraising-banners-until-2022/README.md

 After the assets are compiled, the `dist` directory contains `.wikitext` files that can be inserted 1:1 in CentralNotice or uploaded via the [upload tool](https://github.com/wmde/banner-toolkit).

 ## Campaigns, Banner assets and structure
 The file `campaign_info.toml` contains the metadata for all banners and campaigns.
 It'll be used to determine the unique file names of the output and the input files, the so-called *[entry points](https://webpack.js.org/configuration/entry-context/)*.
 Entry points are the local files (configured with the setting `filename`) which will be compiled by [Webpack](https://webpack.js.org) to pure JavaScript code and JavaScript code wrapped in wikitext that can be copied to CentralNotice.
-The CentralNote banner names (which can also be used for the `devbanner` parameter in the preview) come from the `pagename` setting.
+The CentralNotice banner names (which can also be used for the `devbanner` parameter in the preview) come from the `pagename` setting.

 Each entry point includes JavaScript libraries, CSS and HTML templates through `require` statements, which Webpack will then handle according to file type.
 Most assets are shared between the banners.

+The `campaign_tracking` and `tracking` parameters in `campaign_info.toml` are used to create the tracking information inside the banner code.
+The tracking information is passed to the form fields and event tracking pixels inside the banner.

 ### Creating A/B tests
 The changes to the code depend on which kind of test you are running.